Can Dogs Eat Mushroom ? The Risks and Benefits

 They are also known as ugly mushrooms.
 They have been used since the 16th century because of their healing properties.

-You can consider giving them to your dog as they contain beta-glucans, which can improve your dog’s heart, intestinal, and liver health and boost their energy levels.
+Consider giving them to your dog as they contain beta-glucans, which can improve your dog’s heart, intestinal, and liver health and boost their energy levels.

 How to Feed Medicinal Mushroom to Your Dogs?